 Asthma is a condition where airways are inflamed and become more sensitive than usual.
 The inflammation narrows the airways, making it harder to breathe.
 If left untreated, it can permanently damage the lungs or even be fatal.
 In Singapore, about one in five children suffer from asthma.
 The good news?
 Most kids outgrow it, with only five percent of adults continuing to have the condition.

-While Singapore itself is not a significant producer of air pollution (although there are still plenty of cars on the road that don’t help the cause!), neighboring Malaysia and Indonesia both still practice slash-and-burn agriculture, as well as intensive logging and heavy industrial manufacturing.
-Both release tons of smoke and smog into the air.
-This air pollution causes “smog cough”, difficulty breathing, respiratory irritation and even asthma for locals and expats alike.
-To protect yourself, use an activated charcoal dust mask on heavy pollution days and limit outdoor exposure.
+While Singapore itself is not a significant producer of air pollution (though there are still plenty of cars on the road that don’t help the cause!), neighbouring countries Malaysia and Indonesia still practice slash-and-burn agriculture, as well as intensive logging and heavy industrial manufacturing.
+Both of these activities release tons of smoke and smog into the air.
+This air pollution causes “smog cough”, difficulty breathing, respiratory irritation and even asthma.

 This virus is very common in Singapore, particularly among children below five.
 HFMD causes small blisters, scabs, and/or rashes on the hands, feet, face and sometimes buttocks.
 Other symptoms include fever vomiting and ulcers in the mouth.
 The disease can occasionally led to serious complications such as heart and lung infections.

 Living in saliva and mucus, the virus is typically spread by touch so good hygiene is the best way to prevent infection.
 Since it tends to spread quickly, it’s best to keep kids away from school or other places as soon as there’s even just one case detected.